CESARDELATORRE/MLNET-Posts/Posts/002-What-is-MLNET-1.0/What-is-MLNET-1.0-Blog-Post.md

 ![Application Architecture diagram](MLNET-Blog-Post-images/application-architecture-mlnet.png "ML.NET Value proposition")

-(*) Note that even when you can run ML.NET on Blazor client, since it is .NET code, if browser running the web app is a mobile device (ARM processor: iOS/Android), the ML.NET model won't run in the client, only if the browser runs on x64/x86 devices.
+(*) Note that even when with Blazor you can run ML.NET on the browser (because with Blazor client you can run .NET assemblies and code on the browser), if the browser running the web app is on a mobile device (ARM processor: iOS/Android), the ML.NET model won't run.
+ML.NET 1.0 will run only if the browser runs on x64/x86 devices.

 There might be additional architecture possibilities, but those are probably the most common.